datakurre/collective.pfg.dexterity/README.rst

 the dexterity schema editor, but otherwise the installed *Content Adapter* can be used as a part of existing PloneFormGen adapter chains.

+Also *Content Adapters* can be chained: the first adapter can be used to create a folder and selecting the adapter as a target folder for the next adapter, it will try to create content below that newly created folder.

 When the form is published, also visitors may create content by submitting it.

 By default the content is created using the permissions of the owner of the